waseemh/waseemh.github.io_F/_posts/2014-09-15-virtualized-web-automation-stack.md

 A node that matches the criteria in DesiredCapabilities will be chosen by RemoteWebDriver to run the tests.

 Below is a complete example of a simple WebDriver test that uses Selenium Grid.
+This simple test verifies Google's main page title and takes a screenshot.

 EXAMPLE